biocorecrg/NGS-QC-Course/docs/3- Quality Control and Preprocessing.rst

     - BAM
     - SAM/BAM Mapped only (normally used for colorspace data)

-The html report generated for each file its divided in the following modules:
+It is available for usage by CLI and GUI.
+It generates a html report for each file and its divided in the following Quality metrics modules:

-    1. **Basic Statistics**: display the information related with the file, number and leght of the sequences, and overall %GC.
+    1. **Basic Statistics**: Display the information related with the file, number and lenght of the sequences, and overall %GC.

-    2. **Per base sequence quality**: shows how the quality score (y axis) varys throughout the sequence reads (x axis).
+    2. **Per base sequence quality**: Shows how the quality score (y axis) varys throughout the sequence reads (x axis).
     For each position a BoxWhisker is displayed, the red line represents the median and the blue the mean.
-    Commonly the quality score tend to decrease at the end of the reads, because the polymerase tends to make more mistakes as the read progresses. is the median os any base is less than 25 a warning will arise.
+    Commonly the quality score tend to decrease at the end of the reads, because the polymerase tends to make more mistakes as the read progresses.

         .. image:: images/FASTQC_report_images/Per_base_seq_quality.png
             :width: 400
             :align: center
             :alt: *Per Base Sequence Quality FASTQC module*

-    3. **Per tile sequence quality**: shows the quality score distribution for each tile in the flowcell.
+    3. **Per tile sequence quality**: Shows the quality score distribution for each tile in the flowcell.

         .. image:: images/FASTQC_report_images/Per_tile_seq_quality.png
             :width: 400
             :align: center
             :alt: *Per Tile Sequence Quality FASTQC module*

-    4. **Per sequence quality score**: shows the distribution of the quality scores for all the reads in the file.
+    4. **Per sequence quality score**: Shows the distribution of the quality scores for all the reads in the file.
     If a huge amount of reads subset have a poor average quality this could indicate a systematic problem.

         .. image:: images/FASTQC_report_images/Per_seq_quality_scores.png